geomagpy/IMBOT/README.md

 #### configuring wine for check1min analysis

 Copy check1min.exe to your homedirectory.
-Then do an initial test run with wine
+Then do an initial test run with wine.
+Please note: wine requires X86 and check1min will run only in win32.

-       $ wine start check1min.exe
+       $ wine check1min.exe

 The above command will create a .wine folder in your home directory.
 After ending the test run move the check1min program to /home/USER/.wine/drive_c/